 3. What outside devices have access to your network?

 Finally, we take a look at any devices that might have access to your network outside of your home.
 These devices could be a maintenance PC installed with remote access software or cloud-based systems IoT devices.
 Any external device that gains access to your home network poses a security risk.
 It also provides another entry point for hackers to target your system.

 In a recent home cyber security audit we performed, we found that a past vendor retained access to the home’s entire network with a single username and password, shared amongst their entire company.
 While this did not lead to a successful attack, it did pose a major security risk to their home.

 Access given to contractors and vendors pose the largest security risk for your home.
 They offer an easy access point for hackers.
 This was the case in Target’s $162 million data breach, where hackers gained access to 40 million credit card numbers by stealing credentials from a third-party HVAC vendor to break into its billing platform.

 By checking what external devices or people have access to your network and either removing or modifying network permissions for each, we can mitigate the risks to your network posed by these outside sources.

 Ensure Your Home’s Cyber Security

-With the Covid-19 pandemic, more and more of us are working from home, our home networks are not only a hub for our personal information but also our crucial business information as well.
-This bypasses the tens of thousands of dollars most businesses put in place with enterprise firewalls and leaves business data in the hands of a more vulnerable home network.
+With the Covid-19 pandemic, more and more of us are working from home.
+Our home networks have become a hub for our personal information and our crucial business information as well.
+This bypasses the tens of thousands of dollars most businesses put in place with enterprise firewalls.
+It also leaves business data in the hands of a more vulnerable home network.

-TSP Smart Spaces offers business-level cyber security protection for your smart home by holding your home network to the same standards of any business network.
+TSP Smart Spaces offers business-level cyber security protection for your smart home.
+We also offer award-winning smart home support services.
+We hold your home network to the same standards as any business network.
 Not only can we perform an audit of your network, but we can also help to make the changes necessary to protect you and your family from the ever-changing tactics of cyber attackers.